Explorer

 - Scope filter — pick

-All Scopes,Read,Trade, orManageto narrow by what the agent can do - Chain filter — pick
+All Scopes,Read,Trade, orManageto narrow by published access scope - Chain filter — pick

-All Chains,Ethereum, orBaseto filter by the agent's registered chain - Sort — choose
+All,Solana, orBaseto filter by supported public chain - Sort — choose

 Recently Active,Newest First, orOldest First